 README

-The source codes for the OSCILATE (Oscillators’ nonlinear analysis through SymboliC ImpLementATion of the mEthod of multiple scales) project are hosted on GitHub.
+The source codes for OSCILATE (Oscillators’ nonlinear analysis through SymboliC ImpLementATion of the mEthod of multiple scales) are hosted on GitHub.

 Nonlinear systems considered